commanderx16/x16-demo/CONTRIBUTING.md

 ## Documentation
 For documentation download a copy of the [Commander X16 Programmers Reference](https://github.com/commanderx16/x16-docs).

-Commander X16 has a BASIC V2 version derivered from the C/64 one.
+Commander X16 has a BASIC V2 version derived from the C/64 one.
 It will grow and offer more commands in the future.

 Take a look at [Commander X16 Roms project](https://github.com/commanderx16/x16-rom) for a short introduction to the Basic and Kernel services.